 Green Tips for a Cleaner Environment

-Want to save a few dollars while conserving the environment?
-Make a few simple changes around your home to reduce your carbon footprint.
+Want to save some dollars while conserving the environment?
+Even few simple changes around your home can reduce your carbon footprint.
 From opting for a shower instead of a bath to supplying your own reusable bags at the grocery store, you can prevent waste and pollution.
-Take a look at some easy fixes that will have you living greener in a snap.
+Take a look at some fixes that will have you living greener in no time.

 1. Dial it down.
 Moving your thermostat down just two degrees in winter and up two degrees in summer could save about 2,000 pounds of carbon dioxide per year.

 2. Turn it off.
 Artificial lighting accounts for 44 percent of electricity use in office buildings.
 Make it a habit to turn off the lights when you're leaving any room for 15 minutes or more.
 Same goes for electronics; switch off power strips and unplug electrical devices when you're not using them.